Jared Lakind: Pittsburgh Pirates

 Lakind, who had a letter of intent to play for the University of Arkansas, was drafted by the Pirates as a first baseman in the 23rd round of the 2010 Major League Baseball draft, and signed in August 2010 for a signing bonus of $400,000—far above the maximum of $150,000 that Major League Baseball recommended for all players drafted after the 5th round.
 He began his professional career in 2010 and 2011 as a first baseman with the GCL Pirates of the Rookie Gulf Coast League.
-In 2012, he played first base for the State College Spikes of the Class A- New York-Penn League.
+In 2012, he played first base for the State College Spikes of the Low–A New York-Penn League.

-In 2013 Lakind was converted to a relief pitcher and pitched in 17 games for the Jamestown Jammers of the New York-Penn League.
-In 2014, he pitched for both Jamestown and for the West Virginia Power of the Class A South Atlantic League, and for the two teams combined was 0–1 with a 3.57 ERA in 25 games.
+In 2013, Lakind was converted into a relief pitcher and pitched in 17 games for the Low–A Jamestown Jammers of the New York-Penn League.
+In 2014, he pitched for both Jamestown and the West Virginia Power of the Single–A South Atlantic League, and for the two affiliates, he logged a combined 0–1 record, 3.31 ERA, and 33 strikeouts across 25 games.

-In 2015, he pitched for both the GCL Pirates and the West Virginia Power, and was a combined 3–1 with a 1.69 ERA in 20 games.
-He missed half the season, due to surgery to remove a cyst from the sciatic nerve in his left leg.
-That year his fastball was noted as having good deception, which made it look faster to batters.
+In 2015, Lakind pitched for both the GCL Pirates and West Virginia, and was a combined 3–1 with a 1.69 ERA and 27 strikeouts over 20 appearances.
+He missed half of the season due to surgery that removed a cyst from the sciatic nerve in his left leg.
+That year, his fastball was noted as having good deception, which made it look faster to batters.